WEC-Sim/WEC-Sim/docs/_include/viz.rst

 +---------------------------+-----------------------------------------------------------+

-Outputs and Opening in Paraview
+Data Visualization in ParaView
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 When ``simu.paraview`` is set to 1, a user-specified directory containing ``vtk`` is created.
-All files necessary for Paraview visualization are located there.
+All files necessary for ParaView visualization are located there.
-To view in Paraview:
+To view in ParaView:

-* Open the ``$CASE/vtk/filename.pvd`` file in Paraview
+* Open the ``$CASE/vtk/filename.pvd`` file in ParaView
 * With the model selected in the pipeline, run the ``WEC-Sim`` macro
 * Move the camera to desired view
 * Click the green arrow (play) button